3 LOCATIONS:

 Consider signing up for our newsletters, Facebook and Instagram.
 They are probably the best ways to keep abreast of all things Solar Gardens.

-And please note: Our Acreage is now permanently closed to the general public.
+And please note: Our Acreage is now permanently closed to the general public, except for registrants in one of our private or public classes..

-Effective April 2020 we have permanently closed our acreage greenhouses and Firestick Cafe to the general public and so the acreage is no longer available for classes, shopping, events, bookings or dining.
-Thank you for all your wonderful support of our acreage and Firestick Cafe over the years.
+Effective April 2020 we have permanently closed our acreage greenhouses and restaurant to the general public and so the acreage is no longer available, shopping, events, bookings or dining.
+Thank you for all your wonderful support of our acreage and restaurant over the years.
 It has been a great and challenging adventure.
 We plan to write a book about our non-stop, unbelievable, fantastic journey someday....with lots of pictures....and recipes...why not?
 Thankfully, our memories are very, very long!

 NEW SUCCULENT CLASSES & KITS FOR 2024